Docklands, Victoria: Kennett era and ARM Masterplan

 Work on the Bolte Bridge, designed by architects Denton Corker Marshall, for Transurban and constructed by Baulderstone Hornibrook, another architectural centrepiece took place from 1996 to 1999 and costing $75 million.

 In 1997, the Docklands commission engaged architects Ashton Raggatt McDougall (ARM) to design the Docklands masterplan incorporating the stadium, Victoria Dock and the Yarra on both sides of the Bolte Bridge.
 The whimsical futuristic design featured mostly curvy building frontages and winding thoroughfares.
 The centrepiece was an oval shaped central park (approximately the size of the Docklands Stadium field) accessed via a network of footbridges and surrounded by mid-sized towers from which a radial network of roads were lined by irregular curved footprints, each individually surrounded by zig-zagging lines of trees along the parks and open space.
 Vehicular traffic was minimised by a reduced road connectivity to encourage pedestrianisation.
 Harbour Esplanade was to be lined by low-rise commercial buildings such as restaurants to attract activity to the foreshore.
 The original plan featured integrated windbreaks to reduce the wind-tunnel effect.
 A wide promenade and framed park would directly connect Bourke Street and Lonsdale Streets to the new precinct (the present site of Southern Cross Station), effectively funnelling pedestrians from the CBD toward the new waterfront.
 Moonee Ponds Creek was connected to Victoria Dock via a winding channel creating additional waterfront and the precincts were dotted by small irregularly placed ponds, islands and boardwalks.
 Another small channel would have connected the Victoria Harbour waterway with the Yarra to the south allowing for more flow and less stagnant water.
 Central Pier was to be demolished and replaced by a peninsula of connected islands featuring green space and a walking path from which the whole precinct could be viewed.
 Moonee Ponds Creek would have been restored featuring a peninsula extending beyond the present Bolte Bridge adding a large park to the northern riverside frontage of the precinct.

+In 1999, Docklands was formally excised from the City of Melbourne and placed under full control of the Docklands Authority, a situation which was to last until 2007.